-George seemed to pick the most opportune time to beg his father to get him away from college dorm life-standing just outside of the building with an arm-full of bags packed to the brim with clothing.
+George seemed to pick the most opportune time to beg his father to get him away from college dorm life; standing just outside of the building with an arm-full of bags packed to the brim with clothing.
 Another briefcase was tossed his way, knocking him over as he caught it on top of the others.
 A few books fell from a bag that had broken open, and he scurried to retrieve them.
-Dusting his hands off, his father strutted over to him, and then stood akimbo as he loomed over the college freshman.
+Dusting his hands off, his father calmly stepped over to him, and then stood akimbo as he loomed over the college freshman.

 "George, it's about time you left the nest, don't you think?
 Besides, you don't do anything at home anyway.
 Now get up, all these people are going to judge you later for what they see here."

 "I bet mom would have let me stay at home."
 George re-packed his books as he spoke under his breath.

 "Please, that's coming from the son who wears cowboy boots just to spite his mother.
 Plus it's a two hour drive from home to school, even your mother couldn't be convinced to lend out that kind of gas money.
 Scholarship or no."